-- 6.1 The Board of Education and Halalt First Nation Elected Council will form a staff Joint Working Group and will, by separate agreement, establish Terms of Reference for the working group's operation within 20 days of the signing of this Agreement.
-The Terms of Reference will include the membership of the Joint Working Group, the roles and responsibilities of members, and a meeting schedule which will be at minimum, quarterly. - 6.2 The overall purpose of the working group will be to coordinate the implementation, monitoring, and progress reporting of this Agreement.
+6.1 The Board of Education and Penelakut Tribe will form a staff Joint Working Group and will, by separate agreement, establish Terms of Reference for the working group's operation within 20 days of the

+- signing of the Agreement.
+The Terms of Reference will include the membership of the Joint Working Group, the roles and responsibilities of members, and a meeting schedule. - 6.2 The overall purpose of the working group will be to coordinate the implementation, monitoring, and progress reporting of this Agreement.